 Ines Zeller Bass, Co-Founding Director

 Ines Zeller Bass, Co-Founding Artistic Director of Sandglass, has been performing with puppets since 1968, when she became a member of the Munich marionette theater, Kleines Spiel.
-In 1978, she created her children’s hand puppet theater, Punschi, which toured Europe, Australia and the US.
+In 1978, she created her children’s hand puppet theater, PUNSCHI, which has toured Europe, Australia and the US.
 In 1982, Ines co-founded Sandglass Theater with husband Eric in Germany and moved the theater to Vermont in the mid-1980s.
 Ines started Sandglass Theater’s program for family audiences.
 Together with Eric, she teaches their approach to puppetry performance and devised composition in workshops in Vermont and abroad.
 She designed the puppets and set for Natan El Sabio, a collaborative project with Teatro Luis Poma in El Salvador.
-Ines’ puppets and design for Babylon, Sandglass Theater’s newest production, include two of her many crankies.
-Ines toured in the Sandglass production of D-Generation, a piece about people with dementia.
-An UNIMA citation winner, Ines also received the Vermont Governor’s Award for Excellence in the Arts.
+Ines’ puppets and design for Babylon, Sandglass Theater’s production, include two of her many crankies.
+Ines has last been touring with Sandglass’ production of D-Generation, An Exaltation of Larks, a piece about people with dementia.
+She is an UNIMA citation winner and in 2010, received the Vermont Governor’s Award for Excellence in the Arts.
 Ines has retired from touring but is still very connected to Sandglass through her designs and puppet building, including puppets for Eric’s new collaboration with playwright and performer Linda Paris-Bailey.
 Ines has also built the Little Merrill puppet for Tune Yard’s new music video.

 Julian Gerstin, Composer